Chimerix Inc. (CMRX) upgraded Issued by Wall Street Gurus

-Chimerix Inc. (NASDAQ:CMRX) went down by -59.08% from its latest closing price compared to the recent 1-year high of $9.29.
-The company’s stock price has collected -7.42% of loss in the last five trading sessions.
+Chimerix Inc. (NASDAQ:CMRX) went up by 6.82% from its latest closing price compared to the recent 1-year high of $9.29.
+The company’s stock price has collected -44.58% of loss in the last five trading sessions.

 Is It Worth Investing in Chimerix Inc. (NASDAQ :CMRX) Right Now?